aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/qnt/qnt.rst

    :Default: 8 else see :numref:`bits_default_table`
    :Examples: ``--qnt-bits 1``

-Sets the number of bits used for the quantizer.
+Set the number of bits used for the quantizer.

 .. _bits_default_table: